-How Do I Get Free?
+How Do I Get free?

-When you give up seeking in the world of objects you are ready for the spiritual option.
-When I was twenty five and in the grip of a profound despair, I had an epiphany of epic proportions that turned my life around and set me on the path to enlightenment.
+WHEN YOU GIVE up seeking in the world of objects you are ready for the spiritual option.
+When I was twenty-five and in the grip of a profound despair, I had an epiphany of epic proportions that turned my life around and set me on the path to enlightenment.
 However, the search needn't begin with a dramatic event.
-Perhaps a book like the Power of Now found its way into your hands and led you to other books until eventually you discovered the idea of non-duality.
-Or for health reasons you took up yoga and subsequently became interested in meditation which led to the idea of enlightenment.
+Perhaps a book like The Power of Now found its way into your hands and led you to other books until eventually you discovered the idea of non-duality.
+Or for health reasons you took up yoga and subsequently became interested in meditation, which led to the idea of enlightenment.
 Maybe you found a stone Buddha at a garage sale, stuck it in your garden and at the same time noticed that your mind was no longer preoccupied with the same worldly things.
-Perhaps somebody took you to see the famous hugging saint and something that you could not explain happened.
+Perhaps somebody took you to see the famous "hugging saint" and something that you could not explain happened.
 When you are ready, you will discover innumerable paths purportedly leading out of the world.

 If you thought the world was a gargantuan market of objects and activities, you soon discover that the spiritual world is also a big market of objects and activities.
-Like the pitchmen on TV, innumerable gurus, avatars, shamans, and yogis have just the deal for you!
+Like the pitchmen on TV, innumerable gurus, avatars, shamans and yogis have just the deal for you!
 Freedom!
 Enlightenment!
 Kundalini!
-They say there is a hidden snake-like energy sleeping at the bottom of your spine.
-To awaken her from her slumber, you're meant to eat like a bird, do exhausting breathing exercises, chant unpronounceable mantras, and deprive yourself of sleep.
+They say a hidden, snake-like energy sleeps at the bottom of your spine.
+To awaken her from her slumber, you're meant to eat like a bird, do exhausting breathing exercises, chant unpronounceable mantras and deprive yourself of sleep.
 I ate spoonfuls of cayenne pepper and swallowed yards of cotton cloth strips which I retrieved from my innards laden with globs of mucus.
 Purification!

-When she awakens Kundalini slithers up your spine passing through various energy centers.
+When she awakens, Kundalini slithers up your spine, passing through various energy centers.
 It is an exciting path, fraught with danger.
 She is not easy to control and can wiggle off into one of the minor nerve currents that wind around the central nervous system, hunker down there and cause all manner of mischief.
 But if everything goes right she continues on her upward spiral.
-Piercing the heart center she releases unconditional love.
-When she penetrates the mind, wisdom flows like river in spate.
-And finally...the grand finale!...she explodes through a mystic doorway in the top of the head and merges into consciousness, the limitless Self, setting off a mind blowing spiritual orgasm that lasts forever...and sets you free!
+Piercing the heart center, she releases unconditional love.
+When she penetrates the mind, wisdom flows like a rushing river.
+And finally - the grand finale! - she explodes through a mystic doorway in the top of the head and merges into consciousness, the limitless Self, setting off a mind-blowing spiritual orgasm that lasts forever and sets you free!

 Or maybe you have an austere streak.
-You take up Vipassana, an ancient meditation technique, and find yourself sitting alone in a room watching your breath interminably.
-The connection between this activity and freedom is not always obvious but the teachers say that one fine day you will achieve a state where there is no suffering...nirvana.
-Maybe you stumble on a modern method and end up in a cult wired to machines that monitor your brain waves meant to 'clear' you.
-They say there are ways to contact 'ascended masters' who enlighten from extraterrestrial planes.
-Modern life is a veritable supermarket of other worldly paths.
+You take up vipassana, an ancient meditation technique, and find yourself sitting alone in a room watching your breath interminably.
+The connection between this activity and freedom is not always obvious but the teachers say that one fine day you will achieve a state of no suffering - nirvana.
+Maybe you stumble on a modern method and end up in a cult, wired to machines that monitor your brain waves that are meant to "clear" you.
+They say there are ways to contact ascended masters who enlighten from extraterrestrial planes.
+Modern life is a veritable supermarket of otherworldly paths.